RTEMS/rtems-docs/c-user/config/device-driver.rst

 CONFIGURE_APPLICATION_NEEDS_IDE_DRIVER
 --------------------------------------

-CONSTANT:
+.. rubric:: CONSTANT:

 ``CONFIGURE_APPLICATION_NEEDS_IDE_DRIVER``

-OPTION TYPE:
+.. rubric:: OPTION TYPE:

 This configuration option is a boolean feature define.

-DEFAULT CONFIGURATION:
+.. rubric:: DEFAULT CONFIGURATION:

 If this configuration option is undefined, then the described feature is not enabled.

-DESCRIPTION:
+.. rubric:: DESCRIPTION:

 In case this configuration option is defined, then the IDE Driver is initialized during system initialization.

-NOTES:
+.. rubric:: NOTES:

 Most BSPs do not include support for an IDE Driver.

 If this option is defined and the BSP does not have this device driver, then the user will get a link time error for an undefined symbol.

 ..
 Generated from spec:/acfg/if/appl-needs-null-driver

+.. raw:: latex

+    \clearpage

 .. index:: CONFIGURE_APPLICATION_NEEDS_NULL_DRIVER
 .. index:: /dev/null